 $ pip install --upgrade oauth2client $ pip install --upgrade google-api-python-client

 Download our Python samples from our GitHub page.

-Run the product_list.py file, similar to what we did in the API Sandbox earlier.
-Enter your merchant ID as a command line argument:
+product_list.pyfile, similar to what we did in the API Sandbox earlier.

 At this point, the Python script should finish executing, and print out either a list of products that it found, or a message that there were no products in your account.
-If you get an error such as "User cannot access account 1234567890", it's most likely because you were logged into the wrong account when you authorized the app.
+If you get an error such as "User cannot access account 1234567890", it's most likely because you have not set up the service account user as an authorized user in Merchant Center.
 From the API's standpoint, the API Console project sent a request on behalf of a user who was not on the list of authorized Merchant Center administrators, so it would, of course, reject that request.

 product_list.pyas many times as you want, since it is a read-only request.
 You can also explore the many other samples that we've created for both Python and other languages.